vippsas/vipps-recurring-api/vipps-recurring-api.md

 3. Charge the customer for each period with [`POST:/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Controller/createCharge).
-Each specific charge on an agreement must be scheduled by the merchant, a minimum of two days before the payment will occur.
+Each specific charge on an agreement must be scheduled by the merchant, a minimum of two days before the payment will occur (it is minimum one day in the test environment).
 Example: If the charge is _created_ on the 25th, the earliest the charge can be _made_ is the 27th (25+2).